 Corkscrew hazels don’t require a lot of pruning.
 You should always remove any dead or diseased branches.
 Because most of the shrubs offered for sale are grafted, you should also prune away any suckers that emerge from the base of the plants.
 They will not “corkscrew” and may choke out the desirable branches if left on the plants.

 Propagation is usually done by grafting but you can also try layering or soft wood cuttings.
 Layering is when you bend a branch of the shrub to the ground so that at least several inches of the branch is in contact with the soil.
 Often gardeners will remove some of the bark of the branch and apply rooting hormone to hurry the process of root formation along.
 After the branch is bent to the ground, it is anchored to the ground using a garden staple or even part of a metal coat hanger.
-This part is then covered with soil.
+I use the same pins that I use to hold down my floating row covers.
+This part of the branch is then covered with soil.
 It is important that the end of the branch with a few leaves is left uncovered to provide food through photosynthesis to the developing roots.
 When the roots have developed, the branch is severed from the parent and transplanted to its permanent home.
+Be sure to dig up the entire rootball plus the surrounding soil so that the roots are disturbed as little as possible.

 Corkscrew hazel can be grown as a single specimen plant in your yard or as a hedge.
 Its contorted branches and bright catkins lend interest to your yard during the drab winter season.